 Fungus and testing mold: Microbial testing usually consists of four species of Aspergillus mold, E Coli, and Salmonella.
 Again, knowing the species of mold is critical here.
 This is why qPCR methods over plating is the way to go.

 The cannabis industry relies on state-of-the-art equipment capable of handling the complex, unique science of marijuana testing.
 Here are the most common instruments you’ll see in modern cannabis testing centers:

 After diving into all the legal requirements and building regulations that are associated with starting a cannabis lab, you will start to realize you can’t set up just anywhere.
 It is important to furnish your lab space with the proper instruments and equipment necessary to comply with state laws and environmental regulations, as well as provide a safe environment for your employees.

 You will want to consider the following essential areas as you start designing your lab:

-Over the last ten years, we have become the leading custom lab furniture supplier, and manufacturer of industrial workbenches in the country.
+For more than a decade, we are the leading custom lab furniture supplier and manufacturer of industrial workbenches in the country.
 We don’t believe in the one-size-fits-all model, and we value the relationship we build with each and every client.

 Call (866) 612-7312 to get in touch today to learn more about our cannabis laboratory furniture solutions.
-We offer complimentary designs, 3D drawings, and on-site measurement visits with every order.
+We offer complimentary designs, 3D drawings, and quote estimate every order.